 Michael M. Lederman, MD: I am Michael Lederman.
 And with me is Neil Greenspan.
 We are editors of the journal Pathogens and Immunity, and we're here to have a conversation with Dr. David Baltimore.

 Dr. Baltimore is President Emeritus and Distinguished Professor of Biology at the California Institute of Technology.
-Dr. Baltimore received his undergraduate degree at Swarthmore and rapidly completed his PhD at The Rockefeller Institute (now The Rockefeller University).
+Dr. Baltimore received his undergraduate degree at Swarthmore and rapidly completed his PhD at The Rockefeller University.

 His contributions to biomedical science and science policy have been legion.
 His work has had major influence on the fields of molecular biology, virology, cancer, and immunology.
 He has trained numerous highly successful scientists who are leaders in their fields, and he helped to organize the Asilomar Conference on Recombinant DNA that established the guidelines for how to deal with recombining DNA.